core-wg/oscore/draft-ietf-core-object-security.md

 The security context is the set of information elements necessary to carry out the cryptographic operations in OSCOAP.
 Each security context is identified by a Context Identifier.
 A Context Identifier that is no longer in use can be reassigned to a new security context.

-For each endpoint, the security context is composed by a "Common Context", a "Sender Context" and a "Recipient Context".
-The endpoints protect messages to send using the Sender Context and verify messages received using the Recipient Context, both contexts being derived from the Common Context and other data.
-Each endpoint has a unique ID used to derive its Sender Context, this identifier is called  "Sender ID".
-The Recipient Context is derived with the other endpoint's ID, which is called "Recipient ID".
+For each endpoint, the security context is composed by a "Common Part", a "Sender Part" and a "Recipient Part".
+The endpoints protect messages to send using the Sender Part and verify messages received using the Recipient Part, both parts being derived from the Common part and other data.
+Each endpoint has a unique ID used to derive its Sender part, this identifier is called  "Sender ID".
+The Recipient part is derived with the other endpoint's ID, which is called "Recipient ID".
 The Recipient ID is thus the ID of the endpoint from which a CoAP message is received.
-In communication between two endpoints, the Sender Context of one endpoint matches the Recipient Context of the other endpoint, and vice versa.
+In communication between two endpoints, the Sender part of one endpoint matches the Recipient part of the other endpoint, and vice versa.
 Thus the two security contexts identified by the same Context Identifiers in the two endpoints are not the same, but they are partly mirrored.
-Retrieval and use of the security context are shown in {{sec-context-ex}}.
+Retrieval and use of the security context are shown in {{sec-context-ex}}.  {{context-example}} shows an example of two such matching contexts.

 ~~~~~~~~~~~
                .-Cid = Cid1-.           .-Cid = Cid1-.